w3c-fedid/FedCM/delegation_oriented_api.md

 ### Recovery Flow

-Recovery code is an opaque value that can be computed given user id, RP site, and salt e.g., `recovery code = SHA512(user_id, RP, salt)`.
+Recovery code is an opaque value that can be computed given user id, RP site, and a salt value e.g., `recovery code = SHA512(user_id, RP, salt)`.

-This allows RP to IDP to be able to uniquely identify the user if they collaborate.
-This enables the recovery mechanism for a user to sign in to their account in a new browser or a platform that does not support WebID.
+The recovery code is kept at the RP.
+But it may be passed to the IDP to uniquely identify the user.
+This means that an RP and IDP may be able to identify the user if they directly or indirectly (e.g., browser mediation) collaborate.
+This enables the recovery mechanism for a user to sign in to their existing account on RP in a few important situations:

+ 1. A browser that implements WebID but does not have access to the original certificate database (e.g., a fresh install).
+This mediated recovery maintains IDP blindness.
+ 2. A browser or agent (e.g., a mobile app) that does not implement WebID protocol and OAuth flows are needed.
+Here the recovery code may be passed by the RP to the IDP which can authenticate the user and generate a regular JWT token.
+Notice that here **IDP gets unblinded** as it learns about the user sign-in to the RP.

 A random salt ensures that neither RP nor IDP is able to unblind themselves simply by enumerating all possible values.

-Here we articulate the flow where a user is trying to sign in to their existing account on RP using a new browser or platform that either:

- 1. Implement WebID does not have access to the database.
-This maintains IDP blindness.
- 2. Does not implement WebID protocol (e.g., a mobile app) and needs to use OAuth flows.
-Here the recovery code may be passed to IDP which can authenticate the user and generate a regular JWT token.
-Notice that here **IDP gets unblinded** as it learns about the user sign-in to the RP.

 <figure>
   <img src="./static/delegation-api-recovery-signin-flow.svg" alt="Sign-In (Recovery) Flow for a fresh WebID enabled browser" />
-  <figcaption><em>Sign-In (Recovery) Flow for a fresh WebID enabled browser</em></figcaption>
+  <figcaption>Sign-In (Recovery) Flow for a fresh WebID enabled browser</figcaption>
 </figure>

 <figure>
   <img src="./static/delegation-api-recovery-legacy-flow.svg" alt="Sign-In (Recovery) Flow for legacy non-WebID enabled browser/apps" />
-  <figcaption><em>Sign-In (Recovery) Flow for legacy non-WebID enabled browser/apps</em></figcaption>
+  <figcaption>Sign-In (Recovery) Flow for legacy non-WebID enabled browser/apps</figcaption>
 </figure>